Cemetery Frequently Asked Questions (FAQs)

 Where could a funeral service be held?

-Who will officiate at the funeral?
+Who may officiate at the funeral?

 Funerals will be officiated by the Or Shalom Rabbi, the Rabbi’s designate, or a rabbi of the deceased’s family’s choosing.
 Non-Jewish clergy may attend but may not officiate.